-NGO HomeComing invites you to an Estonian language and culture immersion camp!
+NGO HomeComing invites you to an Estonian language and culture immersion camp

 Through social and cultural activities inside and outside in the beautiful nature, the camps of the NGO HomeComing contribute to improved Estonia skills and stronger ties with Estonia for the youth from the Estonian diaspora and multicultural families in Estonia.
 There will be no formal language learning in a classroom setting.
-Our camp’s working language is Estonian, but we are more than happy to provide explanations in English, to make sure everyone is included.
-Within the five years existence, we have had participants from the USA, Canada, Sweden, Kazakhstan, Finland, Ireland, Great Britain, New Zealand, Switzerland, Italy, Germany, Norway and, of course, Estonia itself.
+Our camp’s working language is Estonian, but we are happy to provide explanations in English, if necessary, to make sure everyone is included.
+Within the five years of existence, we have had participants from the USA, Canada, Sweden, Kazakhstan, Finland, Ireland, Latvia, Great Britain, New Zealand, Switzerland, Italy, Germany, Norway and, of course, Estonia itself.
 Many children return year after year to meet old friends and teachers.

 The recommended age for participants is 10–16.
 As an extension of the children camp, Family Lõimeleer offers an opportunity for children younger than 10 years and their parents to take part in the camp.
 The younger children can partake in the activities of the teenagers’ camp, practice their Estonian and, by support from their parents, gather experience and courage for attending the camp unaccompanied in the longer run.

-In 2021, the camp will be held in three 6-day shifts: 11–17 July, 18–24 July and 25–31 July.
+In 2022, the camp will be held in two 6-day shifts: 17-23 July and 24-30 July.